 - Make positive changes.

-Applications for Children’s Champions and deputies for 2025-2026 are now closed.
+Applications for Children’s Champions and Deputies for 2025-2026 are now closed.
 We’ll aim to update this page in March 2026 with information about the next elections.